firattamur/spring-crawler/README.md

 ## 🔄 How It Works

 1. Submit URLs via the `/submit` endpoint
+   - Only URLs from hepsiburada.com are accepted, others are rejected.
+   - Duplicate URLs are saved and crawled only once.

 2. URLs are stored in PostgreSQL and messages are sent to Redis
 3. Workers listen for messages from Redis
 4. When notified, workers fetch URLs from PostgreSQL and crawl hepsiburada.com